 Rutgers School of Dental Medicine

-If you enroll in our engineering or science programs and would like to pursue law school upon graduation from Stevens, we advise you to complete a secondary concentration in the humanities to thoroughly prepare yourself for law school.
+If you enroll in our engineering or science programs and would like to pursue law school upon graduation from Stevens, we advise you to complete a secondary concentration in the humanities.

-Our law school advisor helps you choose the elective courses that suit your talents and interests, as well as prepare you for the Law School Admission Test (LSAT), which you take in your junior year at Stevens.
+Our law school advisor helps you choose the elective courses that suit your talents and interests, as well as prepare you for the Law School Admission Test (LSAT), which you can take as early as your junior year at Stevens.

 Recent Law School Admissions

 New York Law School

 Accelerated programs are Stevens degree programs paired with a medical or law school, and are intended for exceptionally qualified students.
 In medicine, the Accelerated Pre-Medicine program is paired with the medical program at the New Jersey Medical School at Rutgers University, the oldest medical school in New Jersey.
 In law, the Accelerated Law program is paired with Seton Hall University School of Law.